iamyounix/systemd_sb/README.md

 ## Functions for Different Task

-- Option 1: Generate keys required for signing (a_genkey.py).
+- Option 1: Generate keys required for signing.
-- Option 2: Sign systemd-boot using current keys (b_sign.py).
+- Option 2: Sign systemd-boot using current keys.
 Requires option 1.
-- Option 3: Remove EFI signature from systemd-boot (c_rmsign.py).
+- Option 3: Remove EFI signature from systemd-boot.
-- Option 4: Verify EFI signatures in systemd-boot (d_verify.py).
+- Option 4: Verify EFI signatures in systemd-boot.
 - Option 5: Exit the script.
 - Input Handling: After each task is completed, the user is prompted to choose whether to return to the main menu or exit the script.